The role of Anchor Institutions in Greater Manchester

 - How neighbourhoods poverty levels vary across Greater Manchester, focussing in particular on high and low poverty neighbourhoods (those neighbourhoods with some of the highest/lowest household poverty rates in England and Wales).

-Residential and labour market connections of deprived neighbourhoods in Greater Manchester and Leeds City Region
+Cities Analysis: Residential and labour market connections of deprived neighbourhoods in Greater Manchester and Leeds City Region

 Whilst the pattern, and persistence, of deprivation in cities is clear, the evidence on ways to intervene and change these patterns is relatively limited.
 One reason for this is that the causes of disadvantage vary across local areas – some will have proportionately more lower skilled residents who struggle to compete for employment opportunities; others may be situated on the periphery of the city economy where limited transport links may mean that residents struggle to access opportunities; still others may be experiencing significant population churn.